-Allegation was councillor, as Chairman of an Area Committee of the Council, had sent an email from his Council email address to the other members of that committee, and to two officers who service the committee, in which he invited them to look at a link which led to a series of posts about a company that was a prospective purchaser in current matters being considered by the Area Committee.
-In this case, it was determined that the use of the Council's e-mail system was proper and legitimate, as it was being used for the conduct of Council business.
-In his capacity as Chairman of the

-Area Committee, it was entirely appropriate for the councillor to bring any relevant information to the attention of his fellow members.
+Complaint alleged a councillor, as Chairman of an Area Committee of the Council. had sent an email from his Council email address to the other members of that committee in which he invited them to look at a link which led to a series of posts about a company that was a prospective purchaser in current matters being considered by the Area Committee.
+In this case, it was determined that the use of the Council's email system was proper and legitimate, as it was being used for the conduct of Council business.
+In his capacity as Chairman of the Area Committee, it was entirely appropriate for the councillor to bring any relevant information to the attention of his fellow members.
+No breach was found by the Commissioner for Ethical Standards in Public Life in Scotland.

-Allegation was a misuse of council facilities in that the councillor had issued invitations to two meetings using the Council logo and giving her Council office telephone number.
-One meeting was attended by the Council's Housing Investment Manager and two members of the Housing Investment team, together with the Tenant Liaison Officer.
-At least another two elected members in the ward had been invited.
+Complaint alleged councillor had misused council facilities by issuing invitations to two meetings using the Council logo and giving her Council office telephone number.
+The first meeting was attended by officers and at least another two elected members in the ward had been invited.
 The second meeting was part of a consultation process on the development of the Council's school estate management plan.
 It was determined that the use of Council facilities was appropriate as they had related to acceptable constituency work.
 There was no evidence of party political or campaigning activities.
+No breach was found by the Commissioner for Ethical Standards in Public Life in Scotland.

-Allegation was a councillor asked a council officer to email and press release and a newspaper article to a newspaper and local radio station.
-It was determined that the councillor had breached the Council's in-house protocol and the Code by using council staff and facilities in the distribution of campaigning material.
+Complaint alleged that a councillor asked a Council officer to email a press release and a newspaper article which contained campaigning material to a newspaper and a local radio station.
+It was determined that the councillor had breached the Council's in-house protocol and the Code by using